-In November 2017 we have made the first independent test of FieldBee at Inagro government research centre in Belgium.
-Inagro is supporting agricultural and horticultural businesses in the areas of innovation and sustainability.
-Read their report on FieldBee navigation system below.
+In November 2017 the Belgian Inagro Research Center conducted the first independent test of FieldBee.
+Inagro supports agricultural and horticultural businesses in the areas of innovation and sustainability.
+Read their report on the FieldBee navigation system below.
 (Original article is here https://leden.inagro.be/Artikel/guid/3702

 Alternative GPS system is promising for simple applications

-Many farmers see potential in use of RTK-GPS, but they are turned off because of the high-cost and the unknown returns.
+Many farmers see potential in the use of RTK-GPS, but they are turned off because of its high cost and uncertain returns.
 In early November, eFarmer, a Dutch start-up, came to the Inagro bio farm to present their alternative FieldBee system and to compare it with a commercial RTK-GPS system.

 If necessary, an additional accuracy (0-4 cm) can be obtained by using a base station (cost € 1100).
 This fixed station will amplify the correction signals and send them to the receiver on the tractor.